 Alternator Service at Toledo Auto Care

-Here at Toledo Auto Care, our ASE-certified technicians will ensure your car can get all the power it needs from the alternator.
+Here at Toledo Tire and Auto Care, our ASE-certified technicians will ensure your car can get all the power it needs from the alternator.

 We only use OEM-quality components to service our customer’s vehicles, so you can be confident when driving away from our shop.